IrisRizos/SexCy_lifestage_protistID/README.md

 -Add resolution to analysis by blasting the HMM PFAMs to sequences according to various models with myCLADE: http://www.lcqb.upmc.fr/myclade/

--Check if sequences contain expected protein transmembrane domains with TMHMM
+-Check if sequences contain expected transmembrane domains with TMHMM

 #### 1.4 Place the validated reproductive genes in an evolutionary context: